charmed-kubernetes/kubernetes-docs/pages/k8s/1.29/upgrading.md

 toc: False
 ---

 It is recommended that you keep your **Kubernetes** deployment updated to the latest available stable version.
-You should also update the other applications which make up the **Charmed Kubernetes**.
+You should also update the other applications which make up **Charmed Kubernetes**.
 Keeping up to date ensures you have the latest bug-fixes and security patches for smooth operation of your cluster.

-You can check the latest release version on the [Kubernetes release page on GitHub][k8s-release]. **Charmed Kubernetes** is kept in close sync with upstream Kubernetes: updated versions will be released within a week of a new upstream version of **Kubernetes**.
+You can check the latest release version on the [Kubernetes release page on GitHub][k8s-release].

 <div class="p-notification--information is-inline">
   <div markdown="1" class="p-notification__content">
     <span class="p-notification__title">Note:</span>
-    <p class="p-notification__message"><strong>Kubernetes</strong> will automatically handle patch releases.
-This means that the cluster will perform an unattended automatic upgrade between patch versions, e.g. 1.24.1 to 1.24.2.
-Attended upgrades are only required when you wish to upgrade a minor version, e.g. 1.22.x to 1.23.x.</p>
+    <p class="p-notification__message"><strong>Charmed Kubernetes</strong> will automatically handle patch releases.
+This means that the cluster will perform an unattended automatic upgrade between patch versions, e.g. 1.29.1 to 1.29.2.
+Attended upgrades are only required when you wish to upgrade a minor version, e.g. 1.28.x to 1.29.x.</p>
   </div>
 </div>

-You can see which version of each application is currently deployed by running
+You can see which version of each application is currently deployed by running:

 ```bash
 juju status